MicrosoftDocs/azure-devops-yaml-schema/content/jobs-deployment.md

   container: jobContainer # Container resource name
   services:  # Container resources to run as a service container.
     string: string # Name/value pairs.
   templateContext:  # Deployment related information passed from a pipeline when extending a template.
+See remarks for more information.

 ```